sjlu/salt-states/README.md

 * stolen from [Benjamin Cane](http://bencane.com/2014/07/17/integrating-saltstack-with-other-services-via-salt-api/)

-## pillars

-These are just some sample pillars that you're able ot use.

-* deploy.sls

-        deploy:
-          config:
-            - ENV: production
-          git: git@github.com:sjlu/salt-states.git
-          branch: master
-          target: /path/on/remote/server
-          logs: /path/on/remote/server
-          user: run_as_user
-          cmd: 'post deploy cmd'
-          ssh_key: |
-            -----BEGIN RSA PRIVATE KEY-----
-            -----END RSA PRIVATE KEY-----

-* nginx.sls

-        nginx:
-          load_balancer:
-            glob: '*'
-            port: 3000

-* papertrail.sls

-        papertrail:
-          port: 13131 # the port to report to, something like logs.papertrail.com:13131

-* mongodb.sls

-        mongodb:
-          replica:
-            glob: '*' # glob that matches all your mongo nodes
-            auth: 'changeme' # root password to your mongo instance
-            key: |
-              # generated ssl key
-              # openssl rand -base64 741

-* redis.sls

-        redis:
-          auth: # auth key
+### configuring your pillars and states

+This is the part where you'll configure `/srv/salt/top.sls` and `/srv/pillar/top.sls` so that your master knows what to bootstrap your servers with.

+Each and every directory in this repository has it's own README to show you how you can configure your pillars accordingly.

+Here's an [example](EXAMPLE.md) I use to bootstrap a server to deploy code from one of my Node projects.

 ## notes

 * because saltstack runs in parallel for servers, the mongodb slaves could build slower than the master. if that's the case, you'll see an error. all you need to do is re-run and the replica init file will run successfully.
 * built on top of digital ocean in mind
+* mysql state needs some love

 ## license